2024–25 Kategoria e Tretë

 The 2024–25 Kategoria e Tretë was the 22nd official season of the Albanian football fourth division since its establishment.
-The season began on 16 November 2024 and ended in 30 April 2025.
+The season began on 16 November 2024 and ended on 30 April 2025.
 There were 16 teams competing this season, split in 2 groups.
 Bylis B, Eagle FA, Partizani B and Shiroka gained promotion to the 2025–26 Kategoria e Dytë.